HIPA: Hierarchical Patch Transformer for Single Image Super Resolution: Introduction

 \section{Introduction}

-Single Image Super-Resolution (SISR), aiming to recover a high-resolution (HR) image from its corresponding degraded low-resolution (LR) version, plays an important and fundamental role in computer vision and image processing due to its wide range of real-world applications, such as medical imaging~\cite{zhang2021mr}, surveillance~\cite{fang2020generate} and remote sensing~\cite{arefin2020multi}, amongst others.
-SISR is a very challenging and ill-posed problem since there are always multiple solutions for any LR input~\cite{zhang2020deep}.
+Single Image Super-Resolution (SISR), aiming to recover a high-resolution (HR) image from its corresponding degraded low-resolution (LR) version, plays an important and fundamental role in computer vision and image processing due to its wide range of real-world applications, such as medical imaging~\cite{li2021volumenet}, surveillance~\cite{wen2022video} and remote sensing~\cite{arefin2020multi}, amongst others.
+SISR is a very challenging and ill-posed problem because there is no unique solution for any given LR input~\cite{zhang2020deep,cai2022tdpn}.

-Deep convolutional neural networks (CNNs) have achieved remarkable success in SISR and various architectures have been presented so far, for example, residual learning~\cite{anwar2019real,nie2020dual}, dense connections~\cite{zhang2020residual,song2020efficient}, UNet-like architectures with skip connections~\cite{hu2019runet,prajapati2021channel}, dilated convolutions~\cite{yang2017deep,zhang2017learning}, generative models~\cite{ledig2017photo,wang2018esrgan,wenlong2021ranksrgan} and other kinds of CNNs~\cite{guo2020closed,lu2021masa}.
-However, the convolution in CNN uses a sliding window to extract features, which captures local patterns only and lacks the ability to model global context\cite{zhang2021context}.
-To alleviate this issue, many global context modeling modules have been proposed and introduced into a SISR network to learn global dependencies between contexts, such as global attention mechanism~\cite{zhang2018image,zamir2020cycleisp,niu2020single,liu2020residual} and non-local attention mechanism~\cite{dai2019second,zhang2019residual,mei2020image,mei2021image}.
-As shown in Fig.~\ref{fig_multi_task}, although some state-of-the-art (SOTA) methods such as NLSN~\cite{mei2021image} could recover some amounts of high-frequency details, the slanted line structures exhibit fuzzy and blurry boundaries, which are faithfully restored using our HIPA.
+Deep convolutional neural networks (CNNs) have achieved remarkable success in SISR and various architectures have been presented so far, for example, residual learning~\cite{anwar2019real,nie2020dual,wang2021adversarial}, dense connections~\cite{zhang2018residual,song2020efficient}, UNet-like architectures with skip connections~\cite{hu2019runet,prajapati2021channel}, dilated convolutions~\cite{yang2017deep,zhang2017learning}, generative models~\cite{ledig2017photo,wang2018esrgan,prajapati2021direct,wenlong2021ranksrgan} and other kinds of CNNs~\cite{guo2020closed,lu2021masa,guo2022data}.
+However, the convolution in CNN uses a sliding window to extract local features and hence, is weak in capturing long-range or non-local dependencies, which are important for SISR.
+In particular, for some regions with fine textures, faithful reconstruction depends not only on local relationships but also on long-range dependencies~\cite{zhang2021context,li2022transformer}.
+To alleviate this issue, many attention mechanisms have been proposed and introduced into SISR, such as global attention mechanism~\cite{zhang2018image,zamir2020cycleisp,niu2020single,liu2020residual,dai2019second} and non-local attention mechanism~\cite{zhang2019residual,mei2020image,mei2021image,xia2022efficient}.
+As shown in Fig.~\ref{fig_com}, although some state-of-the-art (SOTA) methods such as NLSN~\cite{mei2021image} could recover some amounts of high-frequency details, the reconstructed slanted line structures exhibit fuzzy and blurry boundaries, which are faithfully restored using our hierarchical patch Transformer.